gt-crnch-rg/read-the-docs/docs/lucata/lucata-getting-started.rst

 1. Compile your code on rg-emu-dev using <memoryweb.h>  and emu-cc.sh to target x86 execution.
 This will run the Cilk code and emulate any data allocations specified by the Lucata APIs.
 2. Simulate code on rg-emu-dev.
 Do debugging and initial verification here but note that simulation is slow!
 If you need to use a machine with more memory you can use hawksbill.crnch.gatech.edu
 3. Profile your code with the simulator for small input sets.
 4. Make a reservation on the Google Calendar for the Pathfinder to run jobs.
-We also use our Slack channel to reserve time on the Pathfinder
+We also use our Slack channel to reserve time on the Pathfinder.

+See `this page <https://gt-crnch-rg.readthedocs.io/en/main/lucata/lucata-pathfinder-execution.html>`__ for examples of running on the Pathfinder hardware.

-5. Run your job on a single Pathfinder node (**SN<0-7>**.
-Verify its correctness.
+5. Run your job on a single Pathfinder node (**SN<0-7>**) and verify correctness.
 6. Run your job on a single Pathfinder chassis (8 nodes PF<0-1>).
 7. Run your job on multiple Pathfinder chassis (2 chassis).